 A buyer who wants to live in the home for a number of years might see a bank-owned property as a chance to customize a home to their own lifestyle.
 The money they save in the purchase price can be put into repairs and remodeling.
 A buyer may be thinking of the home as an investment but the pay off will be way down the road, unlike a traditional real estate investor who is looking for a return as quickly as possible.

 Banks work through an Asset Manager to sell their bank-owned homes.
 They typically work with selected Real Estate Agents to sell the property.
-Asset Managers insist that buyers contact the listing agent, since it is their job to sell the property.
+Asset Managers insist that buyers contact the listing agent, since it is the real estate agent’s job to sell the property.
 The listing agent’s job is to present all offers to the Asset Manager who reviews them and accepts the offer they like.

 One might think the Asset Manager always chooses the highest offer but this isn’t always the case.
 Some banks prefer to sell to a homeowner instead of an investor, or they may prefer a buyer with pre-approved financing.